PushkarMandark/PushkarMandark/README.md

 - 👋 Hi, I’m Pushkar kumar
 - 👀 I’m interested in learning new things and coding in front end technologies
-- 🌱 I’m currently learning react native
+- 🌱 I’m currently learning react.
-- 💞️ I’m looking to collaborate on bulding hybrid web apps using react native
+- 💞️ I’m looking to collaborate on bulding web apps using react.
 - 📫 How to reach me pushkar.meclpu@gmail.com

 <!---